lilwillifo/anagram/README.md

 For get requests, you can pull up localhost:3000/anagrams/:word to find anagrams.
 For post and delete, you'll need to use your favorite tool to post HTTP requests to the API (I like [Postman](https://www.getpostman.com/)).

 - `POST /words.json`: Takes a JSON array of English-language words and adds them to the corpus (data store).
+Notably, there is no check that the word is in the dictionary.
+This is the wild, wild west.
+Post `lol`, `omg`, or even `alksjdghkwjerh` to the data store.
+Whatever makes you happy.
 - `GET /anagrams/:word.json`:
   - Returns a JSON array of English-language words that are anagrams of the word passed in the URL.
+(One caveat: if you've posted fake words.... you'll then see that in your results.
+Seems fair.)
-  - This endpoint should support an optional query param that indicates the maximum number of results to return.
+  - This endpoint supports an optional query param (LIMIT) that indicates the maximum number of results to return.
+Push it to the limit!
 - `DELETE /words/:word.json`: Deletes a single word from the data store.
+Bye!
 - `DELETE /words.json`: Deletes all contents of the data store.
+Delete all the things!

 Example: